My Photography & Travel Guide to Big Sur, California

 “Nature has a way of healing the soul”

 Visiting Big Sur had been on my travel photography bucket list for a long time.
-I am so happy we had the chance to visit this incredible part of the country.
-To say it is an epic location would be an understatement.
 The entire drive down the California coastline from San Francisco is stunning.

 Big Sur is located about 2.5 hours south of San Francisco.
 The drive down Highway 1 along California Coastline is one of the most beautiful drives in the United States.
 We could not help stopping every few miles to take in the incredible views.